Yourein/Yourein.github.io/portfolio.md

 ---
 layout: page
 title: Portfolio
-subtitle: Works and Results of public contest
+subtitle: My Works, affiliations, and Results of public contests
 ---

 ## About me